 - 1.1.1 This document sets out a framework for the trespass risk assessment process.
-It provides requirements and guidance for conducting, implementing and reviewing trespass risk assessments on the GB mainline railway, offering a consistent approach to help reduce instances and risk of trespass. - 1.1.2 For the purpose of this standard, trespass is the unauthorised access to prohibited areas of the GB mainline railway which can possibly result in injury, harm to human life, or damage to rail assets. - 1.1.3 Transport systems that are not in the GB mainline railway have obligations under the Railways and Other Guided Transport System (Safety) Regulations (ROGS) such as having safety management systems and conducting risk assessments.
-In addition, owners of premises have obligations under the Occupiers' Liability Act to reduce risk to trespassers and preventing access to the track to prevent crime under the Railway Safety (Miscellaneous Provisions) Regulations.
-Therefore, these transport systems can choose to adopt RIS-3786-TOM. - 1.1.4 Arrangements for responding to trespass incidents, including immediate actions and front-line response, are outside the scope of this standard. - 1.1.5 The framework laid out in this standard creates a consistent industry approach that aligns with the Common Safety Method for Risk Evaluation and Assessment (CSM RA). - 1.1.6 The requirements and guidance are consistent with legal obligations set out in the Health and Safety at Work etc Act 1974, the Management of Health and Safety at Work Regulations (MHSWR) 1999, the Occupiers' Liability Act 1984, the Railways and Other Guided Transport System (Safety) Regulations (ROGS) 2006 (as amended), and Railway Safety (Miscellaneous Provisions) Regulations 1997.
+It provides requirements and guidance for conducting, implementing and reviewing trespass risk assessments on the GB mainline railway, offering a consistent approach to help reduce instances and risk of trespass. - 1.1.2 For the purpose of this standard, trespass is the unauthorised access to prohibited areas of the GB mainline railway which can possibly result in injury, harm to human life, or damage to rail assets. - 1.1.3 The geographical scope of this standard is limited to the GB mainline railway.
+However, areas such as yards, depots and sidings present trespass risks and also require a risk assessment.
+It is recommended that these areas are treated in the same way as other mainline railway locations, and this process is also followed for these locations. - 1.1.4 Arrangements for responding to trespass incidents, including immediate actions and front-line response, are outside the scope of this standard. - 1.1.5 The framework laid out in this standard creates a consistent industry approach that aligns with the Common Safety Method for Risk Evaluation and Assessment (CSM RA). - 1.1.6 The requirements and guidance are consistent with legal obligations set out in the Health and Safety at Work etc Act 1974, The Management of Health and Safety at Work Regulations (MHSWR) 1999, the Occupiers' Liability Act 1984, The Railways and Other Guided Transport System (Safety) Regulations (ROGS) 2006 (as amended), and Railway Safety (Miscellaneous Provisions) Regulations 1997.